 Living in Poland, they find their future chances in life comparable to their Polish peers, on the condition that they master the Polish language sufficiently.
-Many participants, when asked whether they planned to stay in Poland when they grow up, decided they prefer to go to yet another country, always Western Europe or the USA.
-None of them preferred to return to their country of origin.
+Many participants, when

 When it comes to specific plans for the future: job, further education, etc., most children answered they had not decided yet, with few exceptions of students who had a well-defined passion (for example music) and intended to pursue it further as a professional career.